ujjwalguptaofficial/jsstore.docs/content/tutorial/get-started.md

 });
 alert(results.length + 'record found');
 ```
-You can also perform operations like- "IN", "LIKE", "BETWEEN", "LIMIT" etc.
+You can also perform operations like- "IN", "LIKE", "BETWEEN", "LIMIT" etc. For more filtering option , read [where doc](/tutorial/where).

 #### Updating data

 JsStore provides [update](/tutorial/update) API for reading data.

-Lets say We want to update Quantity to 2000 on the products with Item Name containing the substring 'black'.
+Lets say We want to update Quantity to 2000 on the products with item name containing substring 'black'.

 ```
 var rowsUpdated = await connection.update({